datacite/omniauth-orcid/README.md

 ## Configuration

-You can also grab parameters from a config file (recommended) and pass in via the `:client_options` hash.
-Here's an example from the bundled `demo.rb` Sinatra app:
+You can also grab parameters from a config file (recommended) and pass to the strategy via the `:client_options` hash.
+Here's an example from the bundled Sinatra app in `demo.rb`:

 ```ruby
 config_file 'config.yml'